Chestnut Street Opera House: Nineteenth century

 Philadelphia actor George W. Munroe had the first major success of his career when he joined the touring production of Scott Marble's Over the Garden Wall when it reached the CSOH in August/September 1884.
 A female impersonator, the musical was modified to incorporate Munroe's talents, and it introduced Munroe's comic character of the Irish biddy Aunt Bridget to American audiences.
 That character was tremendously popular, and Munroe continued to portray the role on tour nationally in a succession of plays written by Marble, including My Aunt Bridget and Aunt Bridget's Baby, over a 12-year-long span.

 The Mask and Wig Club, an all-male collegiate club associated with the University of Pennsylvania, presented its first staged production at the CSOH on June 4, 1889.
 As of 2024, the club remains active in staging musical theatre productions.
+H. Grattan Donnelly and Sidney R. Ellis's Darkest Russia was given its premiere at the CSOH on September 18, 1893.

 The actor Edwin Booth appeared at the theatre multiple times during his career, beginning with a series of plays by William Shakespeare staged at the theatre in March 1896.
 These included the roles of Iago in Otello, Brutus in Julius Caesar, and the title roles in Macbeth, Hamlet, Richard III, and King Lear.
 He later returned to the theatre in the title role of Edward Bulwer-Lytton's Richelieu in 1897 and as Shylock in The Merchant of Venice in 1890.
 On April 15, 1886, Walt Whitman delivered a free public lecture on Abraham Lincoln from the stage of the opera house; an event paid for by two prominent Philadelphians: journalist Talcott Williams and lawyer Thomas Donaldson.